This website was set

 detailing the history of the team a few years ago, but unfortunately it disappeared into

 cyberspace after a short while.
-As my interest in computers and
+As Chris's interest in computers and

-the internet developed, I thought; I've got some memorabilia that may be of
+the internet developed, he thought he had some memorabilia that may be of

-interest to people, so I established this site.
+interest to people, so he established this website.

 The full history of the team, from the Jag engined cars of the 60's through to the nitro burning, state-of the art show winning, funny cars of the 1980's can be found in the history section; suffice to say that the Houndog team was one of the most recognisable and popular teams of its time, a popularity that has continued through to today.

-enough to get to know the team in the mid 1970's when I joined the
+enough to get to know the team in the mid 1970's when he joined the

 Houndog Supporters Club, a club set up and run by a guy called John Lees.
-I got
+He got

 more involved in the club, starting to write newsletters and race reports and

-then, a few years later, I was offered the job as a mechanic on the car.
-My total
+then, a few years later, he was offered the job as a mechanic on the car.
+His total

 inexperience as a mechanic was not seen to be a problem by the team; enthusiasm and